 Set alongside a mill lake in the beautiful and biodiverse Horsely valley, the School of Intuitive Herbalism has been offering courses in Herbalism for over ten years.
-It has grown organically, from initially offering short evening courses to our current program which is now focused on a year long ‘Foundation in Intuitive Herbalism‘ class, immersive short retreats (3 day and 6 day) and a seven year long professional apprenticeship.
+It has grown organically, from initially offering short evening courses to our current program which is now focused on a year long ‘Foundation in Intuitive Herbalism‘ class, immersive short retreats (6 days) and a four to seven year professional training in Insight Herbalism.

 The aim of all courses is to help you enrich and develop your own relationship with the herbal world.
-Though the skillful development of our innate intuitive awareness, we can learn from the herbs and in turn pass these teachings on in a practical, useful and healing ways.
+Though the skillful development of your own innate intuitive awareness, you can learn from the herbs and in turn pass these teachings on in a practical, useful and healing ways.

 As the legal and financial aspects of herbalism get increasingly tightened up, I believe there is even more need for people to develop their own, first hand experience of real, living plants as medicine.
 It is those who have this passion who keep the tradition of herbal medicine vibrant, learning from our ancestors and developing the craft after our own experiences.
 You’ll find that it is an incredible gift to be able to share skills in healing with those around you, and a relationship with the herbs that grow nearby is key to this.

 Previous students range from those just starting out on a path of healing to experienced practitioners wanting to widen their skills.
 Whilst many students are deeply drawn to the deep therapeutic and healing work guided by the plants, a significant proportion are also developing creative and artistic ways of sharing the plants.
 We strongly believe these sacred arts can help inspire people and be part of reframing destructive cultural narratives with ones rooted in relationship, reciprocracy and deep ecology.